pietrostucchi/data_analytics_portfolio/SQL/README.md

 ```european_soccer.sql```: queries to answer to each question
 ```european_soccer_database```: csv data folder

-## Informations to retrieve
+## Information to retrieve

-I wanted to answer the following questions:
+I've wanted to answer the following questions:

 1. How many days have passed from the oldest Match to the most recent one (dataset time interval)?